bsmith89/strain-corr/doc/manuscript/manuscript.md

 pangenome profiling [@zhaoPitfallsGenotypingMicrobial2023].
 Careful curation of the pangenome database is needed to reduce the impact of these issues.
-One promising approach for dealing with low depth (3), is to combine data across multiple samples (Fig. 1C) [@carrReconstructingGenomicContent2013a;@plazaonateMSPminerAbundancebasedReconstitution2019a], taking advantage of increased depth from pooling reads.
-As a bonus, the correlation between the species depth and gene depth can be used as an additional criterion to better exclude genes with cross-mapping (2; Fig 1D).
+One promising approach for dealing with low depth (3), is to combine data across multiple samples [@carrReconstructingGenomicContent2013a;@plazaonateMSPminerAbundancebasedReconstitution2019a], taking advantage of increased depth from pooling reads.
+As a bonus, the correlation between the species depth and gene depth can be used as an additional criterion to better exclude genes with cross-mapping (2).
 However, combining samples can exacerbate the impacts of strain mixing (4).
 Methods are needed for strain-aware gene content estimation that benefit from the increased sensitivity and specificity of multiple samples while also accounting